 A year-by-year description of the course of study in the Ph.D. program is detailed on this page.
 Please note that the information given here pertains to students entering the program in the Fall 2013 semester or later.
 To view the previous version of this page please click here.
 For performance standards associated with the course of study, see Satisfactory Progress.
 For an informal description of the learning goals of our Ph.D.
 Program, please click here.

-Incoming first year students are required to arrive three weeks before Fall Semester classes begin to take an intensive mathematics refresher course (Summer Math Camp).
-The math refresher course typically begins in mid August and provides some basic background material needed for first year courses.
-All students are required to take two semesters each of Microeconomics, Macroeconomics, and Econometrics.
+Incoming first year students are required to arrive two weeks before Fall Semester classes begin to take an intensive mathematics refresher course (Summer Math Camp).
+The math refresher course typically begins in mid-August and provides some basic background material needed for first year courses.
+All students are required to take one semester of Math for Economics and two semesters each of Microeconomics, Macroeconomics, and Econometrics.
 Specifically, during the first year all students must take the following courses: